 Editing your user profile

-After logging in, the website will look the same except for a black bar in the top with various options.
+After you've got your user profile in, the website will look the same except for a black bar in the top with various options.
 The first thing you should do is to edit your user profile by scrolling again to the bottom and clicking "Profile".

 You don't have to fill out all the info, but writing your first and last name, and selecting your real name, rather than your login name, at "Display name publicly as" will make it easier for your colleagues to identify you.